BertramChabu/CAT-2-API/README.md

 # CAT-2-API

-This is the CAT 2 API project for API
+This is the CAT 2 API project for product management.

-# **Product Management Front-End**
+## **Product Management Front-End**

-This is a simple HTML, CSS, and JavaScript-based front-end for managing products.
-It interacts with a REST API to perform the following operations:
+This front-end application is built with HTML, CSS, and JavaScript and interacts with a REST API to manage products.
+The key functionalities include:

-- Display a list of products.
-- Add new products to the list.

-## **Features**
+### **Features**

 1. **Product Form**:
    - Allows users to input product details: